 Maintaining excellent gum health is essential when you have veneers because the gums are pushed back during the procedure.
 Making sure they stay clean is important for preventing decay and infection.

 Over time, teeth can become stained and dulled, and teeth whitening can improve the color of your teeth without the need to fully replace them with porcelain or composite veneers, composite bonding (read more in our bonding article here), or dental crowns.
 Silver or amalgam fillings can be completely replaced with composite fillings to remove the dark spots and smooth out the appearance of the teeth affected.

 Bear in mind that your tooth color will convey different aesthetics.
 A darker tooth color will lend to an older, worn-out appearance while a whiter and brighter tooth color results in your new smile looking more youthful.
 Be careful to not go too white, as this can lead to your smile looking fake.
 A cosmetic dentist is trained to find the perfect balance for your face and teeth to yield optimal results.

 Alignment and spacing

 There is no denying that a front tooth gap can be cute and playful, but maybe not so much when all the surrounding teeth are crooked and gappy as well.
 Your new smile will include the orthodontic process of realigning teeth using either traditional adult braces or invisible options, which you can read more about here.

 Missing teeth isn't the ideal appearance that first comes to mind when you think about the results of a cosmetic makeover.
 Your dentist may recommend dental crowns or veneers if the health of your original tooth is intact.

-Your cosmetic dentist will likely recommend dental implants, bridges, or partial false teeth if the tooth is missing or beyond saving.
+Your cosmetic dentist will likely recommend dental implants, dental bridges, or partial false teeth if the tooth is missing or beyond saving.
 Crowns are the preferred step before implants if the tooth can still be saved.
 These more invasive treatment options for unhealthy or missing teeth (like implants) often require surgery.